aysel48/Lexor-AI/README.md

 javascript
-console.log('HeLLo, I am Lexor AI .What would you like to talk about?');
+console.log('HeLLo, I am Lexor AI .What would you like to talk about?')